nealeduncan/hardvare/README.md

 # Harvare backend

-This is a basic hardvare backend based on the task
+This is a basic hardvare backend based on the assigned task.

 ## Dependencies